-I’ve been watching the trends for this year and thinking hard about Social Media Trends in 2020.
-In fact, I am always watching reading, listening and learning to keep up with trends.
+I’ve been looking out for the upcoming trends for this year especially the Social Media Trends in 2020.
+In fact, I am always watching, reading, listening and learning to keep up with trends.
 So for 2020, I have compiled a list of articles and stats and information I have learned for this year.
 I’m feeling some different directions this year, and preparing for them, are you?

 Social Media Trends in 2020

 Keeping ahead of the game is essential in social media, nothing changes there.
 Knowing the trends, the latest developments and what’s important to the people on that network.
 Gone are the days that you really need to be on every social network available.
 Just because they are the biggest, doesn’t make them the best, and no, while this isn’t new, we need to nail this down now.